 As the eighth and final season approaches in April, die-hard fans might consider a trip to one of their favorite locations to perhaps wander the forests of the North to find their own dire wolf or recreate Cersei’s walk of atonement (but stay clothed, please).

 Imagining yourself in these dramatic locations is easy; getting there can be a bit more difficult.
-We used some of Tyrion’s cleverness and our Scott’s Cheap Flights know-how to share the cheapest ways to visit GoT sites around the world.
+We used some of Tyrion’s cleverness and our Scott’s Cheap Flights know-how to share the cheapest ways to visit GoT sites in Europe and northern Africa.
 Warning: mild spoilers through season 7 ahead.

 Northern Ireland is one of the few filming locations that has been utilized throughout the series.

 Many of the Winterfell scenes were filmed here.
 Magheramorne Quarry, on the shores of Larne Lough, is home to The Wall and Castle Black; the incredible Battle of the Bastards in season 6 was filmed at The Saintfield, just south of Belfast.
 It’s also home to the village of Ballintoy, which becomes Pyke, the capital of the Iron Islands and the home of the Greyjoys, and Downhill Strand, a seven-mile beach visited by Stannis Baratheon and Melisandre for her “for the night is dark and full of terrors” line.
 And of course, the now-famous Dark Hedges (the King's Road in the show) are located in Northern Ireland, about an hour's drive north of Belfast.